What is a Multidisciplinary Studies degree?

 A minimum of 120 total credits are required for the MDS degree.
-At least 40 credits need to be upper division, and of those 40, at least 27 of these must be completed after admission to the MDS program.
+At least 40 credits need to be upper division, and of those 40, you must take 12 credits toward the major required credits, and 18 credits toward an area or areas of emphasis.
 If you haven’t met your Boise State residency you will need to take a minimum of 30 upper division credits.

 Can I complete this degree online?